Integrated Facilities Management (IFM) and Aggregated Facilities Management (AFM) Grant

-- Streamlining registration requirements for FMCs under BCA’s Contractors Registration System to register FMCs providing integrated FM and managing agent services
+- Streamlining registration requirements for FMCs under BCA’s Contractors Registration System to register FMCs providing integrated FM and managing agent services.

-- Enhance tender evaluation framework to place more emphasis on quality and develop standard set of Conditions of Contract to promote greater efficiency in contract administration
+- Enhance tender evaluation framework to place more emphasis on quality and develop standard set of Conditions of Contract to promote greater efficiency in contract administration.

-- Develop FM Procurement Guide to encourage GPEs and industry to undertake good procurement practices and guide them towards adoption of outcome-based contracting
+- Develop FM Procurement Guide to encourage GPEs and industry to undertake good procurement practices and guide them towards adoption of outcome-based contracting.

-|Capability Development – Ensure the FM workforce receives adequate training and firms are credible through accreditation
+|Capability Development – Ensure the FM workforce is adequately trained and FMCs are competent in service delivery